Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Enable-AzRecoveryServicesBackupProtection.md

 ```

 ### -InclusionDisksList
-List of Disk LUNs to include in backup
+List of Disk LUNs to be included in backup and the rest are automatically excluded except OS disk.

 ```yaml
 Type: System.String[]